 Outside of the gardening world, too, purple is thought of as a special color–even a royal color.
 For centuries, kings and queens wore it.
-In the end, though, it comes down to this: Purple flowers are just drop-dead gorgeous....
-Learn about some of the best shrubs to grow in your yard that will give you this magnificent color with their lovely blooms.Continue to 2 of 11 below.
+But perhaps, in the end, it comes down to just this: purple flowers are drop-dead gorgeous.
+Fortunately, there are plenty of great options for growing shrubs that will give you this magnificent color with their lovely blooms.

 Plants in the Rhododendron genus (which consists of what are commonly referred to as "azaleas" and "rhododendrons") come in a variety of colors.
-The buds of some of these acid-loving plants are purple, although the fully-opened flowers will be a lighter shade.
-Even the flowers of the rhododendron cultivar known as "Lee's Dark Purple" (USDA plant hardiness zones 5 to 9) do not stay purple when they fully open, being more of a lavender color.Continue to 3 of 11 below.
+The buds of some of these acid-loving plants are purple, although the flowers are a lighter shade when fully opened.
+Even the flowers of the rhododendron cultivar known as "Lee's Dark Purple" (USDA plant hardiness zones 5 to 9) do not stay purple when they fully open, being more of a lavender color.

 Among the various kinds of butterfly bush (zones 5 to 10), you can find deeper, more truly purple flowers than you can in the Rhododendron genus.
 In fact, some are so dark as to approach the status of black flowers.
 Buddleia davidii Black Knight is one particularly dark cultivar.
-If you are more concerned about the invasive nature of butterfly bush than you are about enjoying the color purple, grow the noninvasive cultivar, Blue Chip, which has a bluish-purple flower.Continue to 4 of 11 below.
+If you are more concerned about the invasive nature of butterfly bush than you are about enjoying the color purple, grow the noninvasive cultivar, Blue Chip, which has a bluish-purple flower.

 The wisteria (Wisteria spp.) is commonly grown as a vine, but it can also be trained to grow as a shrub, through pruning.
-Indeed, if you are looking for a shrub with purple flowers, it would be worth the extra maintenance involved to keep a wisteria in bush form because the racemes of purple flowers on this plant are really spectacular.
-Grow it in zones 5 to 8.Continue to 5 of 11 below.
+Indeed, if you are looking for a shrub with purple flowers, it would be worth the extra maintenance involved to keep a wisteria in bush form because the racemes of purple flowers on this plant are spectacular.
+It grows in zones 5 to 8.

 If you want to grow as many different types of shrubs with purple flowers as possible, then pay attention when you are shopping for hydrangea bushes (Hydrangea spp.).
-You can change the color of some kinds of hydrangeas to purple.
+Sometimes, you can change the color of hydrangeas to purple.
 An example is Rhapsody Blue (zones 5 to 9).
-Depending on how acidic the soil is, these hydrangea shrubs can have pink, blue, or purple flowers.Continue to 7 of 11 below.
+Depending on how acidic the soil is, these hydrangea shrubs can have pink, blue, or purple flowers.

 The flower clusters of common lilac shrubs (Syringa vulgaris) are just as beautiful as those of wisteria, and their incredible fragrance may very well put them over the top as the best of the best shrubs with purple flowers.
-They do come in other colors, but purple lilacs are favored by many gardeners.Continue to 8 of 11 below.
+They do come in other colors, but purple lilacs are favored by many gardeners.

 Common names for Caryopteris are "blue mist" and "bluebeard," but the color of this drought-tolerant shrub (often treated as if it were a perennial) stands somewhere between blue and purple.
 Caryopteris x clandonensis Dark Night is one of the darker types.
-Suited to zones 5 to 9, Caryopteris is valued by gardeners who care about sequence of bloom: This late-summer flowering shrub gives you landscape color during the bridge period between peak floral color in the yard and the... beginning of the fall-foliage season.Continue to 9 of 11 below.
+Suited to zones 5 to 9, Caryopteris is valued by gardeners who care about the sequence of bloom.
+This late-summer flowering shrub gives you landscape color during the bridge period between peak floral color in the yard and the beginning of the fall foliage season.

 Two types of rose bushes with purple flowers are: